tylerism/first/README.md

 4. The key fieldPaste your key into the "Key" field
 5. The Add key buttonClick "Add key"
 6. Confirm the action by entering your GitHub password

+##Test everything out

+To make sure everything is working you'll now SSH to GitHub.
+When you do this, you will be asked to authenticate this action using your password, which for this purpose is the passphrase you created earlier.
+Don't change the git@github.com part.
+That's supposed to be there.

+	ssh -T git@github.com
+	# Attempts to ssh to github

+	The authenticity of host 'github.com (207.97.227.239)' can't be established.
+	# RSA key fingerprint is 16:27:ac:a5:76:28:2d:36:63:1b:56:4d:eb:df:a6:48.
+	# Are you sure you want to continue connecting (yes/no)?
+	Don't worry, this is supposed to happen.
+Verify that the fingerprint matches the one here and type "yes".

+	# Hi username!
+You've successfully authenticated, but GitHub does not
+	# provide shell access.